-The Prosthodontist treating a patient can do much to improve the appearance and natural beauty of the face.
-The position, shape, form, surface texture, and color of the teeth, effect the look of the entire lower half of the face.
+Dr. EDward M. Amet, an American Board Certified Prosthodontist and Implant Dentist, can do much to improve the appearance and natural beauty of the face.
+The position, shape, form, surface texture and color of the teeth, affect the look of the entire lower half of the face.